Training in Musical Instrument Repair

 Telephone/text: 07971 083089 email: trevorhead@btinternet.com

 Bank payment details and an enrolment form will be sent to you once we know that you are going to attend a course.
-Please send your completed enrolment form and make the payment of the course fee.
+Please send your completed enrolment form and make the payment of the course fee or an agreed deposit.

 Payment by instalments